-The wide range of effects of a traumatic brain injury are due the consistency of the brain.
-The brain has roughly the consistency of pudding.
+The wide range of effects of a traumatic brain injury are due to the consistency of the brain, which has roughly the consistency of pudding.
 During an accident or impact where the skull suddenly stops, the brain keeps moving and can slam into the skull several times, back and forth.
 The pudding like consistency of the brain also allows the brain to twist during an impact.
-The back and forth, twisting motion of the brain during impact causes a type cellular damage all over the brain, called diffuse axonal injury or DIA.
-The resulting damage due to DIA causes paralyzed, dysfunctional brain cells and increased vulnerability to further injury.
+The back and forth, twisting motion of the brain during impact causes a type of cellular damage all over the brain, called diffuse axonal injury or DAI.
+The resulting damage due to DAI causes paralyzed, dysfunctional brain cells and increased vulnerability to further injury.
 After one TBI, the risk of incurring a second injury is three times greater; after a second TBI, the risk for a third injury is eight times greater.

 Treatment of Traumatic Brain Injury